 - a.
 New residential construction is prohibited within the 65 DNL subzone.
-If a site is divided by a 65 DNL noise contour line, all residential construction must be located entirely outside the 65 DNL subzone. - b.
+If a site is divided by a 65 DNL noise contour line, all residential construction shall be located entirely outside the 65 DNL subzone. - b.
 Residential housing that existed prior to enactment of the SLDC located within the 65 DNL noise contour, may remain and also may be replaced within five (5) years if damaged or destroyed by fire or other causes beyond the control of the owner. - 5.
 Prohibited Uses Within the 65 DNL Subzone.
 The following uses are prohibited within the 65 DNL Subzone: hospitals, clinics, nursing homes, childcare facilities, nonresidential housing units, and schools (except for aviation-related training/educational facilities). - 6.
 Conditional Use Permit Required.
-A conditional use permit is required to locate any hospital, clinic, nursing home, childcare facility, nonresidential housing unit, or school (except for aviation-related training/educational facilities) within the O-AN zone.
+A conditional use permit is required to locate any hospital, clinic, nursing home, childcare facility, nonresidential housing unit, or school (except for aviation-related training/educational facilities) within the O-AN zone. - 8.11.7.
+Agriculture Overlay (O-AG). - 8.11.8 Economic Development Overlay (O-ED) - 8.12.

-8.12.
 BONUS AND INCENTIVE ZONING.
 [Reserved]